- Home

 7. Prawn and black pepper curry

-If you like seafood but want to make something a little bit different, then why not try making a seafood curry?
-Because curries contain spices like ginger, turmeric, chillies, and garlic, they’re a great way to give your immune system a boost – and they’re also often lighter than traditional fish dishes like fish and chips or fish pie.
+If you like seafood but fancy whipping upsomething a bit different, why not try making a seafood curry?
+Because curries contain spices like ginger, turmeric, chillies, and garlic, they’re a great way to boost your immune system – and often lighter than traditional fish dishes like fish and chips or fish pie.

 Eating curry is also a good way to cram in loads of veg, and eating them with rice means they’re naturally gluten-free.
 To be even healthier, you could even eat them with quinoa.

 This Indian-style prawn and black pepper curry by Olive Magazine is fragrant, aromatic, and seriously satisfying – and the addition of coconut milk adds good fats and a lovely creamy consistency.
 Plus, prawns contain calcium, iron, potassium, vitamin A, and vitamin E, as well as vitamin B12.
-If you prefer Thai flavours, you might want to make Jamie Oliver’s Thai red curry with prawns; if so, have a watch of the video below.
+If you prefer Thai flavours, you might like Jamie Oliver’s Thai red curry with prawns recipe; if so, have a watch of the video below.

 8. Breakfast traybake